-Because of the impact of the implementation of GASB 75, the City reported a negative balance in the unrestrictive category of net assets for the government as a whole, as well as for its separate governmental activities.
+Because of the implementation of GASB 75, the City reported a negative balance in the unrestrictive category of net assets for the government as a whole, as well as for its separate governmental activities.
 The City was able to report positive balances in all three categories of net assets for business-type activities.